Central Valley Flood Protection Board

 The Central Valley Flood Protection Board (Board) establishes, maintains, and enforces standards for the construction, maintenance, and operation of the flood control system to protect life, property, and habitat in California’s Central Valley.
 The Board coordinates State entities, local flood risk control agencies and the federal government to minimize damages from floods in California’s Central Valley and is the non-federal sponsor for federal flood control projects in the State Plan of Flood Control.
 The Board serves as a public forum for flood risk reduction policy in the Central Valley and is responsible for adopting updates to the Central Valley Flood Protection Plan every five years.

-In accordance with the Governor’s order, the Board will continue to host hybrid meetings and workshops through 2023.
+In accordance with the Governor’s order, the Board will continue to host hybrid meetings and workshops.
 Locations and access information for future meetings will be posted on our homepage and updated as needed.

 For public drop off of physical documents, including applications and fees, we can be contacted by phone or email as noted below to schedule a drop off.